-3.18 Quantification of GHG Emission Reductions
+3.17 Quantification of GHG Emission Reductions

-The net GHG emission reductions achieved by jurisdictional programs are the basis for the quantity of VCUs that can be issued by the jurisdictional program and any nested projects or lower-level jurisdictional programs.
+The net GHG emission reductions achieved by jurisdictional programs are the basis for the quantity of VCUs that can be issued by the jurisdictional program.
 Net GHG emission reductions for jurisdictional programs are determined as the difference between the GHG emissions from GHG sources and carbon pools in the jurisdictional FREL scenario and the jurisdictional REDD program scenario.